 - Non-EU/EEA applicants (except applicants from Russia, Ukraine, Georgia and Kazakhstan):

-- Applicants from Russia, Ukraine, Georgia and Kazakhstan:
+- EU/EEA citizens and applicants from Russia, Ukraine, Georgia and Kazakhstan:

 Deadline for submitting your application: 1 July 2020